escopecz/veetr/readme.md

 - **Wind data not appearing in JSON**
   - Verify wind sensor is connected to RS485 converter
-  - Check RS485 converter connections to ESP32 pins 25/26
+  - Check RS485 converter connections to ESP32 pins 32/33
   - Ensure wind sensor has proper power supply (typically 12V)
+  - Check serial console for auto-detection messages during startup
+  - System automatically tries both IEEE754 and integer formats
   - Wind sensor data only appears in JSON when sensor is detected and working
+  - If auto-detection fails, verify Modbus address is set to 1 on the sensor

 - **Heel angle not appearing in JSON**
   - Verify BNO080 IMU sensor is connected to I2C pins 21/22